 Hosting Containers on thin clients is new with ThinManager version 12.1.
-Previously, all web-based content required Windows servers using (Docker) Containers or Remote Desktop Services.
+Previously, all web-based content required Windows servers using either Remote Desktop Services or (Docker) Container Hosts.
 These methods required resources such as RAM and CPU to be consumed locally on these designated servers.
-When electing to run containers on thin clients, the required resources to run the web-based session is sourced from the designated thin client.
+When electing to run containers on ThinManagermanaged terminals, the required resources to run a web-browser Container, for example, are sourced from the designated terminal.